sourcegraph/handbook/content/departments/cloud/index.md

 Yes, you may disable the builtin authentication provider and only allow creation of accounts from configured SSO providers.

 However, in order to preserve site admin access for Sourcegraph operators, we need to add [Sourcegraph's internal Okta](./oidc_site_admin.md) as an authentication provider.
-Please reach out to our team prior disabling the builtin provider.
+Please reach out to our team prior to disabling the builtin provider.

 ### FAQ: How do I restart the frontend after changing the site-config?